KellsCodes/robox/README.md

-## Trade Journaling With Trade automated trade history evaluation
+## Trade Journaling With automated trade history evaluation with provision of insights into profitable strategy and loss minimizing